openaps/AndroidAPSdocs/docs/CROWDIN/es/SettingUpAaps/CompletingTheObjectives.md

 You don't need to action each and every system recommendation!
 ```
+(objectives-objective5)=
 ## Objetivo 5: Comprensión de su lazo abierto, incluidas sus recomendaciones basales temporales

 As part of **Objective 5** you will start to understand how temporary basal recommendations are derived.
 This includes the [determination of basal logic](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/Understand-determine-basal.html), analyzing the impact by observing [prediction lines in **AAPS Overview**](#aaps-screens-prediction-lines) (or Nightscout) and looking at detailed calculations shown on your **OpenAPS** tab.

 Estimated time to complete this objective: **7 days**.

 This **Objective** requires you to determine and set your “Max U/h a temp basal can be set to” (max-basal) value as described in [OpenAPS-features](#Open-APS-features-max-u-h-a-temp-basal-can-be-set-to).
-This value can be set in [Preferences > OpenAPS](#Preferences-max-u-h-a-temp-basal-can-be-set-to).
+This value can be set in **Preferences > OpenAPS**.
 If you are still using a virtual pump, make sure this safety setting is set in both **AAPS** and your insulin pump.

 You might wish to set your [**Profile** BG target](#profile-glucose-targets) higher than usual until you are comfortable with **AAPS**' calculations and settings.
 You may wish to experiment with adjusting your **BG target** in your **Profile** being in a tighter range (say, 1 or less mmol/l [20 mg/dl or less] wide) and observe the resulting behavior.